 - Your partner should never make you feel worthless or bad about yourself.

 If your partner does any of these things, get help and get out of the relationship.
-If your partner abuses you, he or she probably won’t ever stop.
-You’ll be much better off without an abusive partner.
+If your partner abuses you, they probably will never stop.
+You will be much better off without an abusive partner!
 You deserve to be treated with love and respect.

-If you’re in an abusive relationship, you should talk to an adult that you trust, someone from your college counseling service, or call a domestic abuse hotline (see below).
+If you’re in an abusive relationship, you should talk to an adult that you trust, someone from your college counseling service, or call a domestic abuse hotline.
 These people can help you with your concerns.
 If you ever feel that you’re in danger when you’re with your partner, or after you’ve broken up with your partner, call 911 and explain your situation.
-If you break up with your partner and fear that he/she may come after you, stay at a safe place where he/she can’t contact you.
+If you break up with your partner and fear that they may come after you, stay at a safe place where they can’t contact you.
 You can talk to the police about what you can do to legally protect yourself from abuse.

 How can I develop a healthy social life at college?

 Definitely keep in touch with friends and family from home, but make sure you develop new friendships at school.
 You’ll probably meet friends at orientation, in the first few days of school, in your classes, at social events, in the cafeteria, in clubs or sports, and through other friends.
 Don’t worry if it takes a while to find friends—it will happen.
 Your roommate(s) may become a good friend(s), or you may not click with them.
 You should talk to your roommate(s) as soon as possible about issues such as cleaning, bedtimes, music, and visitors/guests so that you avoid problems later on.
 If you’re having problems getting along with your roommate(s), talk to your RA (resident advisor).

 What if I’m under a lot of stress?